-ImmuneDB is a system that facilitate efficient storage and analysis of high-throughput B- and T-cell sequence data.
+ImmuneDB is a system to efficient analyze and store high-throughput B- and T-cell sequencing data.
 It provides V- and J-gene identification, clonal assignment, lineage construction, selection pressure calculation, and thorough exporting functionality.

 The system aims to:

 Reduce ad-hoc scripting: Data analysis performed on an ad-hoc basis with custom scripts and data formats is error-prone and leads to inconsistencies.
 ImmuneDB provides a standardized analysis platform, performing many common tasks automatically.

 Minimize flat-files: Flat files are currently the standard method of data exchange in the biological sciences.
 There are a myriad of drawbacks when using these including a lack of referential integrity, unclear provenance, and non-standardized formats.